-A reference to the features and functions of the beta-release API can be found in the API Reference section.
+A reference to the features and functions of the Unified API can be found in the API Reference section.

-Those working on the current-release API can find the equivalent documentation in the Legacy API Reference section.
+The Legacy API equivalent documentation in the Legacy API Reference section.

 Please note that, in both cases, the reference documentation is currently available exclusively for the C programming language.